MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-cmd-line.md

 ## Command-line option error codes

-The following is a list of the error codes that are used in the command-line installation of Service Manager.
+The following is a list of the error codes that are used in the command-line installation of Service Manager:

 |Error code|Error|
 |----------------|-----------|